 The time spent on any item of the agenda will be in inverse proportion to the sum [of money] involved.

 Here’s the reason why meetings are a waste of time.
-According to C. Northcote Parkinson’s Law of Triviality, committees tend to spend the most time on trivial issues everyone can contribute to (such as a low-cost bike shed) rather than complex and technical projects with far-reaching consequences (such as a multi-million dollar nuclear reactor).
+According to C. Northcote Parkinson’s Law of Triviality, committees tend to spend the most time on trivial issues everyone can contribute to (such as a low-cost bike shed).
+The more important, complex and technical projects with far-reaching consequences (such as a multi-million dollar nuclear reactor) are barely discussed and just waved through.
+Parkinson described this famous example in his 1957 book Parkinson’s Law: Or The Pursuit Of Progress.

 8. Dead Cat Manoeuvre